usatlas/AFdocs/tier3docs/README.md

 <b>[Privacy Disclaimer](privacyDisclaimer)</b>

+Visit our [ATLAS Discourse Forum at CERN](https://atlas-talk.web.cern.ch/)(do not confuse with discord 👾) and go to [US Tier3 User Support](https://atlas-talk.web.cern.ch/c/us-tier-3-user-support/11) for support and friendly discussion.

 ## Introduction to the US ATLAS Shared Tier 3s
 US ATLAS hosted two shared Tier 3 at BNL and SLAC, also known as Analysis Facilities (AF).
 These two faclities are available to all US ATLAS physicists and computer scientists.